ajsmith607/memills/content/family-of-edward-hallock-mills/topics/staten-island.md

 {{% fig "staten-island/1890-03-15-Richmond-County-Advance-WNB-NY-p1" "350" /%}}
 </div>

+Despite many decades of success in varied endeavors that were important in the growth of Staten Island, both Charles M. Pine and his son Theodore were financially ruined by the actions of Charles’ other son Alverade.
+Alverade's indiscretions became public approximately six months after the death of his young wife, although I do not presently know if the two events are related in any way.
+Also, note the role that Mark Hartley played in the aftermath.

 {{% fig "staten-island/1890-05-10-Richmond-County-Advance-WNB-NY-p8" "500" /%}}

-Despite many decades of success in varied endeavors that were important in the growth of Staten Island, both Charles M. Pine and his son Theodore were financially ruined by the actions of Charles’ other son Alverade.
-Note the role that Mark Hartley played in the aftermath.

 {{% fig "staten-island/1891-01-12-New-York-Tribune-New-York-NY-p3" "500" /%}}